 (web access) are available at the ITE Colleges throughout the application phase

-you are a Singaporean / Singapore Permanent Resident with valid GCE ‘O’ level
+you are a Singapore Citizen / Singapore Permanent Resident with valid GCE ‘O’ Level

 you are an International Student who had sat for the Singapore-Cambridge GCE